geoview-core - v2.2.0

 • Optionaldate2: DateLike

-Optional second date for formatting a date range.
+Optional second date for formatting a date range

 Returns string

-A formatted date string or a formatted date range string.
+A formatted date string or a formatted date range string

 • Formats a single date or a date range according to the specified display format, language, timezone, and temporal mode.
-If a second date is provided, the function returns a string representing the range in the format "date1 / date2".

 Parameters